 “If we’re talking tactically, [it’s about] the lighting, the mood, the sound, and the ambiance when you first step in the room,” Bian said.
 The first 10 minutes sets the tone for how the conversation should go.

 Circling back to Sturm.
 She’s been thinking of moving to Europe for the more casual culture.
-Until then, however, she’s optimistic.
-She will continue to host Revel events and hope for more personal connections to evolve from there.
+Until that day, however, she’s optimistic.

 “Loneliness is one way of interpreting an empty feeling,” Sturm said.
 “But that empty feeling can also be turned into something that is very meaningful, if we don’t stop at the initial feeling of it.”